Top Ten Joomla Security Problems ...

 ... and how to avoid them

-Joomla Security issues are always a hot issue :) Unfortunately there are some mistakes which are repeated over and over again creating security problems which can easily be avoided.
+Joomla Security issues are always a hot issue :) Unfortunately, there are some mistakes that are repeated over and over again creating security problems that can easily be avoided.
 Here are the problems - the Joomla security issues and what you should do to avoid them.

 How to achieve a secure Joomla setupthis website's recommended and Joomla approved hosting provider for CollectiveRay here.